Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Under 767.04, a dog owner who posts a prominently placed, easily readable Bad Dog sign is not liable under the strict liability statute, with one critical exception: the sign defense does not protect the owner if the victim is under the age of six.

 Animal bite injuries are not just physical.
-Florida law allows victims to pursue the full scope of damages caused by the attack.
+Florida law allows victims to pursue the full scope of damages caused by the attack, and an experienced attorney makes sure none of them are left on the table.

 Most dog bite claims are made against homeowners’ or renters’ insurance.
 Insurers have strong financial incentives to minimize what they pay and use predictable tactics to do it.

 Animal bite victims in Palm Beach County choose Ludwin Law Group because Adam Ludwin combines deep knowledge of Florida’s strict liability statute with the litigation skills to take cases to trial when insurers refuse to pay fairly.
+Insurers know which attorneys actually try cases, and that knowledge changes what they are willing to offer.
 Ludwin Law Group is a boutique civil litigation firm where cases are handled with close attorney oversight and personalized attention from start to finish.

 We know the strict liability statute and the 2023 tort reform changes inside and out, including how insurers exploit the new comparative fault rules to avoid paying claims.